gowriswarupk/spyder-rpi/README.md

 ## Usage

-To use the project, follow these steps:
+To use the project, follow the official documentation:

-1.
-2.
-3.
-4.

 ## Contributing